 The Noritake Group is a party to derivative instruments such as foreign currency forward exchange contracts and interest rate and currency swap contracts in the ordinary course of business for hedging purposes to reduce its exposure to fluctuations in exchange rates and interest rates.
 Foreign currency forward exchange contracts are accounted for by translating foreign currency denominated assets and liabilities at the contract rate as an interim measure if certain hedging criteria are met.
-According to the special treatment as permitted by the accounting standard for financial instruments, hedging interest rate and currency swap contracts are accounted for on an accrual basis and recorded net of interest rate and currency swap contracts are accounted for on an accrual basis through translating foreign currency denominated liabilities at such contracts rates as an interim measure if certain hedging criteria are met.
+According to the special treatment as permitted by the accounting standard for financial instruments, hedging interest rate and currency swap contracts are accounted for on an accrual basis and recorded net of interest expense generated from the hedged borrowings if certain conditions are met.
+Furthermore, interest rate and currency swap contracts are accounted for on an accrual basis through translating foreign currency denominated liabilities at such contracts rates as an interim measure if certain hedging criteria are met.
 In addition, during the years ended March 31, 2017 and 2016, the Company had a derivative contract outstanding to hedge the risks associated with the occurrence of an earthquake.
 As the fair value of the contract was not considered determinable, that derivative contract was not accounted for at fair value.